holepunchto/network-block-device/README.md

 npm install -g network-block-device
 ```

-The package contains a simple CLI script `nbdc.js` to connect the Linuc client to the server
+The package contains a simple CLI script `nbdc.js` to connect the Linux client to the server

 After a global installation, you can call it with